 Pearce was also the moving spirit behind the building of St Jude’s church and cemetery, the final resting place of so many of the colourful characters that will pass through these pages.
 Pearce was to become Randwick’s first mayor in 1859, an office he was to hold no less than six times.

 The accession of Edward Deas Thomson to the position of President of the Australian Jockey Club in May 1859 was to have a profound effect on the fortunes of the club.
-It was an appointment that was to last until 1879, the longest serving president or chairman in its history.
-Moreover, these were the years that irrevocably established the club’s character and culture and Deas Thomson’s personality had much to do with both.
+It was an appointment that was to last until 1879, the longest-serving president or chairman in its history.
+Men who think of themselves as indispensable are almost always wrong, but Edward Deas Thomson was surely that then.
+These were the years that irrevocably established the club’s character and culture and Deas Thomson’s personality had much to do with both.
 It may have been at an unguarded moment that he agreed to take on the role but he was now a more authoritative and assured personage than the ambitious 32-year-old civil servant who had played such an important role for reclaiming the Sandy Course some twenty-seven years before.
 A man of little humour and no wit, he prudently refrained from talking too much.
 It was almost as if the dank air of Edinburgh during his formative years had seeped into his very soul.
 But, oh! – what little sympathy he had for inefficiency!

 In the years since he helped reclaim the Sandy Course, Deas Thomson had been a busy man.
 Apart from his duties as Colonial Secretary, he was a member of Charles Wentworth’s select committee on Sydney University, and after its report won parliamentary approval, Deas Thomson was one of the sixteen original members of the university senate in December 1850, and he remained there until his death.
 The Gold Rush of 1851 placed Deas Thomson under even greater pressure to maintain efficient administration in the colony as it grew and spread dramatically.
 The Legislative Council recognised Deas Thomson’s dedication and work-ethic when it voted him a £500 salary increase and made it retrospective to 1846.
 In 1852-53 he played a pivotal role in the two committees on the new constitution for New South Wales.
 Ill-health saw him return to England for a time and in February 1856 he was appointed C. B. Indeed, he had reached that age when honours began to fall on him like the leaves of autumn.
 He resumed his role as Colonial Secretary upon his return in January 1856 and after the first elections tried but failed to form an administration under the new constitution.
 His services as Colonial Secretary were terminated in June 1856 and, in line with the provisions of the Constitution Act, he was granted a pension of £2,000.
 However, Deas Thomson did remain a member of the Legislative Council until his death.